Golf Tutorials

 • Into the Wind (Hurting): This one is simple.
 The wind is pushing against your ball, making it fly shorter.
 You need more club.
 A good rule of thumb is to club up once for every 10 mph of headwind.
 So, if you have a 150-yard shot (your stock 7-iron) into a 10 mph wind, you should probably hit a 6-iron.
 The 6-iron will fly with a lower trajectory and cut through the wind better, playing more like a 150-yard shot.

-• Crosswinds: A crosswind doesn't just push your ball sideways, it can also affect distance.
-A left-to-right wind will cause a slice-spin to be exaggerated, robbing you of some distance.
+• Crosswinds: A left-to-right wind will cause a slice spin to be exaggerated, robbing you of some distance.
 A right-to-left wind can exaggerate a draw, sometimes adding a little distance.
 The primary adjustment here is your aim.
-For a 150-yard shot with a 10 mph wind from left to right, you may need to aim 10-15 yards left of the flag to ahot the wind to bring it back.
+For a 150-yard shot with a 10 mph wind from left to right, you may need to aim 10-15 yards left of the flag to catch the wind to bring it back.

 Reading the Elevation and Lie